shendo/websnort/README.rst

 	websnort

-Browse to server:8080 and submit a pcap file for analysis.
+Browse to http://server:8080 and submit a pcap file for analysis.

+Navigate to http://server:8080/api for details of provided json web api.

 Issues
 ------